EthanMarkham/twoops/README.md

 ## Known Bugs:

-React Three Fibre disables the canvas while not focused.
+~~React Three Fibre disables the canvas while not focused.
 If the game is minimized, it will wait til you focus back on the window to run the shot.
-Looking for further info on the frame loops [here](https://docs.pmnd.rs/react-three-fiber/API/canvas)
+Looking for further info on the frame loops [here](https://docs.pmnd.rs/react-three-fiber/API/canvas)~~

+Client socket does not run event while window is minimized.
+Game will not run unless it is open somewhere on your screen.

 The basket detection system is buggy and needs to be redone.
 Currently I have two hitbox's (one above and one slighty below the rim), and if the ball hits both of them in the correct sequency I mark it as success.